segmentio/segment-docs/src/connections/destinations/catalog/actions-pipedrive/index.md

 ## Associating Entities with other Entities

 Entities such as the **Deal** Entity can be configured to be associated with other Entities in Pipedrive.
-In the example **Deal** mapping below the following will happen:
+In the example with the **Deal** mapping below the following will happen:
 1. A **Person** Entity with an email address matching **properties.email** will be associated with the **Deal** Entity being created or updated.
 2. An **Organization** Entity with an ID matching **properties.org_id** will be assocated with the **Deal** Entity being created or updated.